 Data exchange with the United States

-The Unites States sends financial data to us as well.
-These data pertain to Dutch taxpayers who have income or assets in the United States.
+The United States also sends us financial data of Dutch nationals who have income or assets in the United States.

 If you are an American citizen and live in the Netherlands, you may have to file 2 tax returns: 1 in the Netherlands and 1 in the United States.
-In order to prevent you from having to pay tax in both countries, the Netherlands and the United States have made agreements.
-You can find more information about this in Double tax relief (Aftrek voorkoming dubbele belasting).
+To avoid you having to pay tax on the same income in both countries, the Netherlands and the United States have made agreements.